 Before You Go…

 Income taxes are something that most people hate to pay.
+The worst is getting stuck on emergency tax.
 I personally dislike the whole process of filing taxes as well!
 There are however many legal ways to help minimize your taxes.
 We talked about bonus sacrifices here.

 Another option to consider is whether you should take a company car or a car allowance.
 There are benefits and drawbacks to both methods and they can also potentially have an impact on your taxes!